 Should you remove your clear aligners when using alcohol-free, sugar-free breath spray?
 Of course, you might want to have good breath for an important job interview.
 In conclusion, orthodontists have stated that it is okay to use alcohol-free, sugar-free breath spray with transparent teeth aligners.

 In addition, you don’t need to continue to have halitosis (bad breath) or dry mouth.
 Sugar-free mints or sprays are also fine.
 In fact, scientific studies have shown that Xylitol mints could inhibit bacteria-growth.

-So get that dazzling smile you so richly deserve by contacting King Orthodontics.
+So get that dazzling smile you so richly deserve by contacting Dr. King.
 In fact, your Centerville Ohio orthodontist has invisible aligners and other treatments to help you look your best.
 Be discreet while fixing your teeth with modern clear aligners.

 6460 Far Hills Ave